ImcwjHere/LearningNeuralNetwork/README.md

 founder@imcwj.cn<br>
 imcwj@stu.ahau.edu.cn<br>
 I will reply you soon!<br>
-I'm Wenjun Chen, glad to communicate with you :)
+I'm Wenjun Chen, glad to chat with you :)